 The criminal justice process typically begins when a police officer places a person under arrest, which is when a person has been taken into police custody and is no longer free to leave or move about.
 This can occur when a police officer simply tells a suspect that they're "under arrest," and the suspect submits without the officer's use of any physical force.
 The use of physical restraint or handcuffs isn't necessary.
 Instead, the key is the exercise of police authority over a person, and that person's voluntary or involuntary submission.

 The following article discusses the circumstances under which an officer can take someone into custody and when an arrest may be challenged because it's unlawful.

 The Police Officer Personally Observes a Crime

-The Police Officer Has "Probable Cause" to Arrest
+The Police Officer Has Probable Cause

-An Arrest Warrant Has Been Issued
+A Warrant Has Been Issued

-Challenging An Unlawful Arrest
+Challenging an Unlawful Arrest

 Questions About Your Arrest?
 Talk to an Attorney